INTERNATIONAL POLICE ASSOCIATION

-On the occasion of the 26th conference in Vienna in 1995, Arthur received the Polzei's international IPA award.
-Despite serious health problems, Arthur was determined to attend the IPA World Congress in Bournemouth in May 2000, since the 50th birthday of «his» association was celebrated.
-At the opening ceremony, Her Royal Highness Princess Anne gave a rousing tribute to “… the man of the Lincoln format for his will and the conviction with which he pursued the great task of founding an International Police Association in the service of friendship.
-Arthur Troop encountered more hardship, loneliness and lack of interest than you can ever imagine ».
-On Thursday, November 30, 2000, Arthur died in his sleep after a long illness.
+On the occasion of the 26th conference in Vienna in 1995, Arthur received the international IPA award from the police.
+Despite serious health problems, Arthur was determined to attend the IPA World Congress in Bournemouth in May 2000, as the 50th birthday of "his" association was being celebrated.
+At the opening ceremony, Her Royal Highness Princess Anne made a rousing homage “… the man of the size of a Lincoln, for his will and the conviction with which he pursued the great task of founding an International Police Association in the service of friendship.
+Arthur Troop encountered more hardship, loneliness and disinterest than you can ever imagine ».
+On Thursday afternoon, November 30, 2000, Arthur died in his sleep after a long illness.
 Arthur was an ordinary British police officer, driven by an extraordinary dream.

-Today, the IPA has approximately 310 members.
-The national sections are spread across 000 countries.
+Today the IPA has around 310 members.
+The national sections are distributed in 000 countries.
 We have contributed to the permanent development of what is probably the first police organization in the world.

 Arthur Troops thoughts have remained the driving force of the IPA to this day.

 The International Executive Board (IEB) are IPA members who are elected by delegates at the IPA World Congress for a period of four years.